thatguyinoz/ssh_connect/README.md

     *   Offers to install a public SSH key for passwordless login.
     *   Visually indicates hosts with keys (🔑) and those behind a jumphost (↪️).
     *   **Jumphost Support:** Connect through a bastion host by linking hosts by name.
+    *   **Automatic Version Check:** Periodically checks for new script versions on GitHub and notifies the user.
     *   Updates a timestamp in the host file only after a successful connection.
     *   Stores host configurations in an external, easy-to-edit file.
 *   **Technology Stack:** Bash